winstonford/docker-beaglebone-resinio-mountup/README.md

 On a mac or similar, when you plugin a memory card or a usb drive, the volume shows up automatically.

-But on simpler SOC devices like a beaglebone black, this process of mounting is not automatic.
+But on simpler SOC devices like a beaglebone black, this process of mounting may not be automatic.

 The resino base application requires a bit under 2gb of space.
 But on a beaglebone rev B, there is only 2gb of onboard memory (on the rev C there is 4gb).
 So on boot and before adding an app, the disk may already be over 70% full.